 Step 1: Separate the rhizomes from the parent bamboo plants.
 Careful not to break the rhizome tips and new shoots or buds growing at the rhizome’s nodes.

 The Rhizomes will take about four to six weeks to grow.
-So, water consistently however do not overwater that the sol becomes waterlogged and boggy.
+So, water consistently but do not overwater.

 Here is an in-depth article on how to grow bamboo plants from rhizome cuttings.

 4. Propagate bamboo from seeds